 - 2 tablespoons heavy cream

-- 1 recipe Classic Tart Crust (see below) partially baked and cooled
+- 1 recipe Classic Tart Crust (*scroll down for recipe), partially baked and cooled

 - 10 ounces (2 cups) blueberries

 - 2 tablespoons cornstarch

 Adjust oven rack to middle position and heat oven to 350 degrees.
 Measure out 1 tablespoon lemon juice and set aside.

 Whisk remaining lemon juice, lemon zest, egg and yolks, ⅓ cup honey, and pinch salt in medium saucepan until smooth.
 Cook over medium-low heat, stirring constantly with rubber spatula, until mixture thickens slightly and registers 165ºF, about 5 minutes.